 In a rural state like New Mexico, the situation has significant implications.
 The NM Youth Ranch Management Camp is an effort to reverse the aging trend in ranching by incorporating a hands-on educational approach to youth of New Mexico.

 Each day, a great deal of expertise presents information to camp participants; from college professors, extension specialists and agents, to industry professionals.

 The program is designed for 15-19 year old New Mexico youth and is limited in the number of youth selected to participate in this prestigious camp.
 Applications are evaluated by a select panel consisting of committee members, industry professionals and allied partners.
 Thirty of the top applicants are invited to attend this unique, learning experience at the Valles Caldera.

-"The ranch camp is a tremendous opportunity for high school youth and is the first of its kind across states I have been involved with," said Dennis Braden, general manager of Swenson Land and Cattle Co. in Stamford, Texas, and a camp volunteer and presenter.
+"The ranch camp is a tremendous opportunity for high school youth and is the first of its kind across states I have been involved with," said Dennis Braden, general manager of Swenson Land and Cattle Co. in Stamford, Texas, and camp volunteer and presenter.

-"What the kids learned at the ranch camp has a direct impact on the quality of beef produced for future generations," said Dina Reitzel, executive director of the NM Beef Council.
+"What the kids learned at the ranch camp has a direct impact on the quality of beef produced for future generations," said Dina Chacon-Reitzel, executive director of the NM Beef Council.
 The council was one of the many industry organizations and companies that helped sponsor the camp.